Fiscal Year 2023

-HHS will continue any COVID-19 activities in the event of a lapse in appropriation.
+HHS will continue COVID-19 activities in the event of a lapse in appropriation by utilizing funding provided in the FY 2020 and FY 2021 emergency supplemental appropriations bills.
 Each of the operating divisions will continue to support communities impacted by the pandemic with carryover balances, third party funding, or user fees.
-For example, the Office of the Assistant Secretary for Preparedness Response (ASPR) will maintain the minimal readiness for all hazards, such as COVID-19, flu, and hurricane responses.
-Moreover, the National Institutes of Health (NIH) will continue COVID-19 research and clinical activities while the Food and Drug Administration (FDA) will continue to support drug and medical device reviews, as well as emergency use authorizations and countermeasures to fight the pandemic.
+For example, the Administration for Strategic Preparedness and Response will maintain the minimal readiness for all hazards, such as COVID-19, flu, and hurricane responses.
+Moreover, the National Institutes of Health (NIH) will continue COVID-19 research and clinical activities, while the Food and Drug Administration (FDA) will continue to support drug and medical device reviews as well as emergency use authorizations and countermeasures to fight the pandemic.
 HHS will also rely on exceptions in the ADA to continue to protect human life and property, such as monitoring for disease outbreaks conducted by the Centers for Disease Control and Prevention (CDC).
 HHS will also use exceptions in the ADA to retain staff in support of funded activities, such as Medicare, Medicaid and other mandatory health program payments.

-The information below describes the HHS approach to continuing operations during a lapse, by Antideficiency Act exception category.
+The information below describes the HHS approach to continuing operations during a lapse.
 This includes information about staff who will continue work as funded through prior year appropriations, mandatory appropriations, and user fees or other reimbursements of non-lapsed appropriations.

-As shown on the attachment, HHS' contingency plans for agency operations in the absence of appropriations will lead to retaining approximately 47,901 staff and furloughing 36,536 staff as of day two of a funding hiatus.
-Put another way, 57% of HHS employees will be retained and 43% will be furloughed.
+As shown on the summary table, HHS’ contingency plans for agency operations in the absence of appropriations will lead to retaining 51,901 staff and furloughing 35,074 staff as of day two of a funding hiatus.
+Put another way, 60% of HHS employees will be retained and 40% will be furloughed.
 These percentages vary among HHS Operating Divisions and offices.
 Operating Divisions with a substantial direct service component will have more of their staff retained.
 For example, the NIH Clinical Center will continue to care for patients and admit new patients for whom it is medically necessary.
-FDA will continue core functions to handle and respond to emergencies – such as monitoring for and quickly responding to outbreaks related to foodborne illness and the flu, supporting high-risk food and medical product recalls when products endanger consumers and patients, pursuing criminal and certain civil investigations when we believe public health is at risk, screening the food and medical products that are imported to the U.S. to protect consumers and patients from harmful products, and addressing other critical public health issues.
+FDA will continue core functions to handle and respond to emergencies – such as monitoring for and quickly responding to outbreaks related to foodborne illness and the flu, supporting food and medical product recalls when products endanger consumers and patients, pursuing criminal and certain civil investigations when we believe public health is at risk, screening the food and medical products that are imported to the U.S. to protect consumers and patients from harmful products, and addressing other critical public health issues.

 The HHS contingency staffing plan for agency operations in the absence of appropriations has been updated consistent with the requirements in Section 124 of the Office of Management and Budget (OMB) Circular A-11 and guidance contained in the most recent update of OMB’s Frequently Asked Questions During a Lapse in Appropriations.
 HHS contingency staffing plans are prepared as part of our standard operating procedures for managing operations during a lapse, which also includes processes for resuming operations after the lapse has ended, including issuing notifications to employees and providing other direction to Operating and Staff Divisions necessary to support the resumption of normal operations.